Welcome to Community Living

-Strata schemes managed by Ace Body Corporate Management (Limited ABN: 96 069 228 904) have an individual bank account for each community .
+Strata schemes managed by ACE Body Corporate Management have an individual bank account for each strata community under management.
 The manager is normally the sole signatory to that account under delegation from the members of the owners corporation.

 An annual general meeting is held at the beginning of each financial year of the strata community.
 This meeting sets the budget and addresses any concerns of the members.
-This sets the "contributions" which the members have to pay each year.
+This sets the "contributions" which the members must pay each year.

-The amount contributed by each member is worked out based on a table included in the plan.
-Other meetings may be held if required by the members.
+The amount contributed by each member is worked out based on a lot liability table included in the plan of subdivision.
+Other meetings, such as special or committee meetings, may be held if required by the members.
 The main component of the budget is usually the strata scheme’s insurance premium that covers the buildings and collective liability risks.

 Other components are the caretaking, grounds maintenance, repairs, common lighting, maintenance of essential services and the manager’s fees.

 Bodies corporates vary in the extent to which funds are accumulated in the strata community’s bank accounts.
 Many operate on a small margin over the normal annual operating costs while others plan ahead and accumulate some funds for major works such as painting, guttering replacements, fencing, paving etc. Should a major unbudgeted cost occur without sufficient funds in the bank, it is normal practice to establish a special levy to pay for that particular work.